ElizavetaLukomskaya/python_sem5/first_lab/README.md

 and then the number of living organisms in order of priority: rabbits, deer, squirrels, wolves, bears, plants) `keyboard x y r d s w b p`

-+if you want to load a previously saved file
++ if you want to load a previously saved file
 `load 'filename'`

 3. After the appearance of 'Move #0', the following commands are valid: